Review: ‘Poison Princess’ by Kresley Cole

 I wasn’t prepared though, once I started listening to the book at first with the first chapter being dark and twisted.
-It definitely kept me listening to the story though.
+It kept me listening to the story though.
 The narration alone of the story kept me intrigued to listen to it often.
-It didn’t take me long to listen to the book and, when I couldn’t listen to the book I would read the hardcover copy of the book at home.
+It didn’t take me long to listen to the book, and when I couldn’t listen to the book, I would read the hardcover copy of the book at home.

 I’ve been a fan of Kresley Cole since I started reading IAD series several years ago (which I’m currently re-listening to, so I catch up on the series).
-I’ve always loved her writing style, the world building she creates in her books, and also each and everyone of the characters she comes up with in her stories.
+I’ve always loved her writing style, the world building she creates in her books, and also every one of the characters she comes up with in her stories.
 Poison Princess was no different.

 What led me to finally read the books though since these books have been out for a while?
-I needed books that would grip my attention after reading another series that I finally caught up on.
+I needed books that would grip my attention after reading another series.
 I knew these books from Kresley would do just that.

 I won’t go into detail of the story because you can read the description of the book to find out the premise of the story.
 Believe me I don’t want to spoil anything.

 Here is why I couldn’t stop listening to the story and why I’m now on a mission to finish the other books since the latest one came out recently.

 1. The storyline of Arcana cards and how they have to battle it out against each other and be the last card standing.
 These are kids though.
 There are some very dark and twisted cards, and then there are some essential cards.
 I loved this storyline.